Aakash1379/movie_recommended_system/README.md

 ![Alt text](https://repository-images.githubusercontent.com/687484722/18f7170c-be7c-45d5-92c6-e6a31483f6a1)
 **Project Overview**

 This project aims to develop a movie recommendation system using machine learning and natural language processing techniques.
-The system will analyze user preferences and movie attributes to suggest personalized recommendations.
+The system will analyze user preferences and movie attributes to suggest personalized recommendation.

 **Objective**